 - Facing History's Resource Collections provide additional resources about creating safe and caring school environments.

-- A "toolbox" of discussion strategies that will help facilitate honest, open dialogue about the flim with groups of students and adults alike.
+- A "toolbox" of discussion strategies that will help facilitate honest, open dialogue about the film with groups of students and adults alike.